Natannegara/sample-github-action/README.md

 5. If you already checked in your node_modules directory, remove it. rm -rf node_modules/*

-6. From your terminal, commit the updates to your action.yml, dist/index.js, and node_modules files.
+6. From your terminal, commit the updates to your action.yml, dist/index.js, and node_modules files..
 ```